sjecmen/malicious_bidding_dataset/readme.txt

 This repository contains a dataset on malicious bidding and associated analysis code.
-Please see the paper "A Dataset on Malicious Paper Bidding in Peer Review" for details on the dataset.
+Please see the associated paper for details on the dataset: https://arxiv.org/abs/2207.02303.
 This dataset is licensed under a CC BY 4.0 license (https://creativecommons.org/licenses/by/4.0/).

 The dataset is contained in the dataset/ folder, and consists of 2 txt files and 4 csv files:
 - subject_areas.txt contains the 25 subject areas used.